-The model starts with failure detection.
-Note that we are beginning with a failure identification.
-It is also an interesting question to study when a failure is detected (versus having the output pass through the process as "data"), or when the output is questioned and then labeled as a failure versus plausible data, but that is beyond the scope of this analysis.
-In our case, the data production failures were sufficiently obvious that there was little hesitation on the part of the scientist as to whether this was a failure or not.
-For example, in the case of an incinerated or vaporized sample that was therefore unable to be characterized, the "Is it a failure?" question was not raised.
 Hence, we begin with a failure being declared.
 Our findings suggest that failures are often identified by detecting sensory cues (color, smell, texture, etc.) or symbolic (figures, numbers, and charts) representations.
-The failures encountered by scientists can be either familiar or unfamiliar, depending on their prior experience with failure attributions would be considered.
+The failures encountered by scientists can be either familiar or unfamiliar, depending on their prior experience with failure-generating tasks.
+A troubleshooting scientist then moves to the attribution space, where potential failure attributions would be considered.
 Choosing one of these failure attributions would be internal if a scientist perceives that the failure can be resolved within her autonomy.
 The choice would be external if a scientist perceives that the failure is attributed to reasons beyond her autonomy.
 Note there is no one-to-one correspondence between internal versus external attributions and the six attributions we categorized.
-For example, a scientist questioning the quality of her material would be internal, but this attribution would be external if the material was made elsewhere.
+For example, a scientist questioning the quality of a material she synthesized would be internal, but this attribution would be external if the material was made elsewhere.